How to Become a Nurse Practitioner in 6 Steps

 1. Earn a Bachelor of Science in Nursing Degree

-The first step to becoming an NP is to earn a Bachelor of Science in Nursing (BSN) degree.
-While a traditional ground BSN program can take four years or more to complete, the accelerated BSN program at PLU can help you earn your nursing degree in as few as 16 months.
-We offer high-quality education and a faster timeline with a comprehensive program that combines online coursework with in-person labs and clinical placements, all so you can count on a high-quality education on a faster timeline.
+The first step to becoming an NP is to earn a BSN degree.
+The accelerated nursing program at PLU can help you earn your nursing degree in as few as 16.
+By leveraging your previous schooling, we provide a high-quality education and a faster timeline through a comprehensive program that combines online coursework with in-person labs and clinical placements.

 2. Pass the NCLEX-RN Exam and Get Licensed

-After graduating from the ABSN program, you will need to pass the National Council Licensure Examination (NCLEX-RN) to obtain licensure and practice as a nurse.
-The exam is composed of up to 145 questions.
-It reviews common procedures, scenarios, patient care best practices and more.
+After graduating from the ABSN program, you will need to pass the NCLEX-RN to obtain licensure and practice as a registered nurse.
+The exam is a computerized adaptive test (CAT) that adjusts the difficulty of its questions based on your previous answers.
+It reviews common procedures, scenarios, patient care best practices, and more.

-During your time in the ABSN program, you’ll prepare to sit confidently for the exam.
-You can also access practice exams and other study resources to make sure you are ready.
+During your time in PLU’s ABSN program, our attentive nursing instructors will equip and prepare you to succeed on the NCLEX-RN.
+You can also independently access practice exams and other study resources to make sure you are ready.

 3. Gain Experience as a Nurse

-Before you can become an NP, you will need to work a few years as an RN.
-This time will give you the experience necessary to understand the day-to-day demands of nursing.
+Before you become an NP, you will need to work for a few years as an RN.
+This time will give you the clinical experience required to care for patients and continue learning and growing as an RN.

 Additionally, many graduate programs expect one to two years of clinical experience before they will admit an applicant.
-Use this time as an RN to discover which specialty appeals to your interests and abilities in a healthcare facility.
+You can use this time as an RN to explore specialties and refine your clinical practice.

 4. Enroll in a Nursing Graduate Program

-Once you have gained experience as a nurse, your next step is to earn a Master of Science in Nursing (MSN) degree.
-An MSN is the minimum educational requirement for NPs, although some nurses go on further to gain a Doctor of Nursing Practice (DNP) degree.
+Your next step is earning a graduate degree.
+You could earn a Master of Science in Nursing (MSN) degree.
+An MSN is the minimum educational requirement for NPs, though some nurses pursue a Doctor of Nursing Practice (DNP) degree.

 Earning an MSN can take up to two years, while a DNP can take anywhere from three to six years.
-Choosing which degree to earn will largely be based on your future goals and how soon you want to practice as an NP.
+Choosing which degree to earn will primarily be based on your future goals, how soon you want to practice as an NP, and changing requirements.

 After graduating from your NP program, you will need to secure a passing score on a national board certification test in your specialty.
-These can range from critical care, family, pediatrics or women's health, among others.
-Remember, some licensure requirements may differ by state, so be sure to review the requirements for the location you want to work.
+These can range from critical care, family, pediatrics, and women’s health, among others.
+Remember, licensure requirements may vary by state, so be sure to review the requirements for your preferred location.
+After you have passed the board certification exam, you can obtain your advanced practice registered nurse (APRN) license.

 Wondering how long nursing school is?
 Learn more about your nursing school timeline.